Focus verses: II Corinthians 4:7-12

 If you want special effects, you treat it with chemicals to change the color or give it the appearance of age.

-Eventually you have a piece of jewelry that is 99% fine silver, a thing of beauty and a joy to wear.
+Eventually you have a piece of jewelry that is 99% fine silver, a thing of beauty, and a joy to wear.

 We may go through desert experiences and have abrasives applied to refine our shape.
 We will most certainly be proved in fire of one kind or another.
 Then we will be thrust into a world that tumbles us with grit or shot to polish us to a high shine so that we reflect the light of Christ.
-In fact, the dross of us will have been burnt away, leaving only the pure spirit of Christ in us.

 Completely yielded, we can be of service to the Lord.
 It’s not a quick process.
 It takes time.
 Let us yield with patience to the Lord’s shaping.

 Help us to be soft, malleable clay in Your hands.
 Give us the grace to endure the process so that we may come out refined and useful to Your kingdom.
-Less of us and more of you.